Military ranks of Nepal

 The Military ranks of Nepal are the military insignia used by the Nepalese Army which is the only component of the Nepalese Armed Forces.
 Being a Landlocked country, Nepal does not have a navy.
-Nepali military rank structure is a mixture of Indian and Nepal's own style.
+Nepali military rank structure is a mixture of Indian subcontinent and Nepal's own style.

 Commissioned officer ranks

 The rank insignia of commissioned officers.

 Former insignia

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.